1337Farhan/CryptiWeb/README.md

 <br/><br/>

 ## 3. Differences from - the OG - Crpyti 📈
 CryptiWeb is a webapp (This repo) developed using The Django Framwork to allow more users to get to know and try the project.
-It realizes a Long Shot Term Memory (LSTM) model [Crypti-LSTM](https://github.com/Anas-Elhounsri/Crypti-LSTM) to perform time series prediction instead of linear regression, and hosted on Amazon Web Services (AWS) with an architecture designed by [@Anas-Elhounsri](https://github.com/Anas-Elhounsri/).
+It realizes a Long Short Term Memory (LSTM) model [Crypti-LSTM](https://github.com/Anas-Elhounsri/Crypti-LSTM) to perform time series prediction instead of linear regression, developed and hosted on Amazon Web Services (AWS) with an architecture designed by [@Anas-Elhounsri](https://github.com/Anas-Elhounsri/).
 And finally the project is availabe as a mobile app [CryptiMobile](https://github.com/mosman4/cryptimobile) designed by [@mosman4](https://github.com/mosman4/).
 <br/><br/>

 ## 4. Known issues 🐛